Sleep Problems in Children: The Importance of Early Treatment

 • Medical conditions and medication: ADHD, asthma, obesity, allergies, and sleep apnea just a few of the many medical conditions that, along with the side effects of their medications, can affect a kid’s sleep cycle.

 • Enlarged tonsils and adenoids can often be the cause of snoring and sleep apnea (children stop breathing several times per hour all night).
-Dr. Rondeau will consult with an ENT (ear, nose and throat specialist) to get enlarged tonsils and adenoids removed.
+Dr. Sep will consult with an ENT (ear, nose and throat specialist) to get enlarged tonsils and adenoids removed.

 • If the child is a Mouthbreather, it is important to use intra-oral appliances to painlessly expand the upper arch to encourage nasal breathing.
 This is extremely important in helping solve children’s sleep problems.